-- Encourage knowledge sharing - Give members a networking platform to share personal knowledge, information and experience - Provide a platform for turning knowledge and research into practice. - Combination of practitioner knowledge and experience with published information supports evidence based practice. - Open to both explicit (published) knowledge articles, reports, websites, and guidelines - and tacit (personal) knowledge gained through experience and reflection - Reflect the dual nature of knowledge management - Promote a learning environment facilitate this
+- Encourage knowledge sharing - Cive members a networking platform to share personal knowledge, information and experience - Provide a platform for turning knowledge and research into practice. - Combination of practitioner knowledge and experience with published information supports evidence based practice. - Open to both explicit (published) knowledge articles, reports, websites, and guidelines - and tacit (personal) knowledge gained through experience and reflection - Reflect the dual nature of knowledge management - Promote a learning environment admin@developingtogetherswtp.org.uk and we can facilitate this.

-If you are interested in connecting with your peers, please get in touch with: admin@developingtogetherswtp.org.uk and we can
+If you are interested in connecting with your peers, please get in touch with: